vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

 1. **Isolated margin mode**: this mode sacrifices capital efficiency for predictability and risk management by segregating positions.
 In this mode, the entire margin for any newly opened position volume is transferred to the margin account when the trade is executed.
 This includes completely new positions and increases to position size.
+Other than at time of future trades, the general account will then
+*never* be searched for additional funds (a position will be allowed to be closed out instead), nor will profits be moved into the general account from the margin account.

 ### Actual position margin levels: